 What we like: Everything we look for in a resort jacket at a reasonable price.

 What we don't: Too warm and not breathable enough for high-output activities like touring.

 See the Women's Patagonia Snowbelle See the Men's Patagonia Snowshot

 Patagonia’s ski jacket lineup undoubtedly is impressive, from the fully featured PowSlayer hardshell to more basic resort options.
-We tested the women’s Insulated Snowbelle Jacket throughout this past winter, where it faced multiple sub-zero days at British Columbia’s Whistler Blackcomb resort.
-While the jacket’s weight and lack of breathability put it squarely in the resort category, it’s a very capable option for inbounds skiing.
-Below we break down the Patagonia Snowbelle’s weather protection, warmth, breathability, comfort, build quality and durability, fit and sizing, and more.
-To see how the Snowbelle stacks up, see our article on the best ski jackets.
+Their Insulated Snowbelle Jacket falls on the latter end of the spectrum, and we gave it a full season of testing in British Columbia.
+The verdict: while its weight and lack of breathability put it squarely in the resort category, it’s a very protective and warm option for inbounds skiing.
+Below we break down our experience with the Snowbelle.
+To see how it stacks up to the competition, see our articles on the best ski jackets and best snowboard jackets.

-Combining a 2-layer H2No Performance shell with a standard DWR (durable water repellent) finish, the Patagonia Insulated Snowbelle is highly effective in sealing out water.
+Combining a sturdy 2-layer H2No Performance shell with a DWR (durable water repellent) finish, the Patagonia Insulated Snowbelle is highly effective at sealing out water.
 I put the jacket through some serious conditions, including a cold snap in Whistler (around -5 degrees Fahrenheit before wind chill) and quick rips up our local North Shore hill in typical freezing sleet and rain.
-During a particularly brutal day with persistent sleet, the Snowbelle deftly kept out all moisture while no leaks or dampness made their way through the outer shell.
-For added protection, the large hood fits over my Smith ski helmets, the hand pockets feature substantial rain “hoods,” the powder skirt easily attaches to my Patagonia Powder Bowl snow pants, and the high collar covers most of my face when I’m slouching on a chairlift.
-I do wish the brim of the hood extended a bit farther to prevent rain from dripping into my face—I luckily had a brimmed helmet—but this is a relatively small complaint.
+During an especially brutal day with persistent sleet, the Snowbelle deftly kept out all moisture—no leaks or dampness made their way through the outer layer.
+For added protection, the large hood fits easily over my Smith ski helmets, the hand pockets feature substantial rain “hoods,” the powder skirt easily attaches to my Patagonia Powder Bowl snow pants, and the high collar covers most of my face when I’m slouching on a chairlift.
+I do wish the brim of the hood extended a bit farther to prevent water from dripping into my face—I luckily had a brimmed helmet—but this is a relatively small complaint.

 Just as it performed well in rain and sleet, the Snowbelle withstands brutal winds extremely well.
 The peak of Whistler Blackcomb is notorious for its strong gusts, so much so that the chairlifts that service the resort’s alpine terrain often are closed.
 On a day when they were running, I hunkered into the jacket as we ascended and the exposure increased.
-Though my nose and cheeks grew cold quickly, no wind crept through the jacket.
-The microfleece-lined collar was particularly helpful, although I wish it were an inch or two higher and rigid enough to stay up when the hood is down (like Arc’teryx’s DropHood on the Beta AR Jacket and other premium hardshells).
+Though my nose and cheeks grew cold quickly, no wind crept through the shell.
+The microfleece-lined collar was particularly helpful, although I wish it were an inch or two higher and rigid enough to stay up when the hood is down.

 As Patagonia’s entry-level insulated ski jacket, the Snowbelle provides a good dose of warmth in moderate winter conditions.
 Like many other insulated designs, the Snowbelle uses more insulation in the body (80g of synthetic Thermogreen) than it does in the sleeves (40g).
 And during our testing, it was subjected to everything from arctic temperatures during a “Polar Vortex” to pelting snow and even bluebird days.
 It’s important to provide context here as insulated ski jackets are meant to provide a nice boost in warmth compared to their uninsulated counterparts, but they do have their limitations on frigid days.
 Sure enough, when temperatures dipped into the teens Fahrenheit, I had to begin adding layers underneath.